 There are a number of large universities near the city center of Manchester, as well as universities in the wider Greater Manchester area, including Salford city and boroughs such as Trafford.
 Areas are connected by extensive rail and tram networks, with the city center easy to get around on foot.

-With so many universities, the student populations is over 100,000 meaning the city is very student focused including regular events.
-Most universities have bespoke bars and social spaces for their students as well as accommodation.
+With so many universities, the student populations is over 100,000 meaning the city is very student-focused.
+Most universities have bespoke bars and social spaces for their students, as well as accommodation.

 How Studee can help you

 Universities & programs